-Planck will provide a map of the Cosmic Microwave Background (CMB) field at high angular resolution, covering at least 95% of the sky over a wide frequency range.
+Planck has provided a map of the Cosmic Microwave Background (CMB) field at high angular resolution, covering at least 95% of the sky over a wide frequency range.
 Planck has been designed to have ten times better sensitivity to temperature variations of the CMB and more than fifty times the angular resolution of the Cosmic Background Explorer (COBE) spacecraft.

-The simultaneous mapping of the sky over a wide frequency range will permit the separation of Galactic and extragalactic foreground radiation from the primordial cosmological background signal.
-Planck will offer vastly improved performance compared to balloon-borne and ground-based experiments and will exceed the performance of other space-based instruments.
-The spacecraft revolves about its Sun-pointing axis once per minute to gyroscopically stabilise its attitude.
-Planck will use this stabilisation spin to operate in a sky scanning survey mode, observing at least 95% of the sky on two separate occasions within twelve months.
+The simultaneous mapping of the sky over a wide frequency range has permitted scientists to separate Galactic and extragalactic foreground radiation from the primordial cosmological background signal.
+Planck has provided vastly improved performances compared to balloon-borne and ground-based experiments and has exceeded the performance of other space-based instruments.
+The spacecraft revolved about its Sun-pointing axis once per minute to gyroscopically stabilise its attitude.
+Planck used this stabilisation spin to operate in a sky-scanning survey mode, observing at least 95% of the sky on two separate occasions within twelve months.

-- Measurement of CMB anisotropies with a temperature resolution (ΔT/T) of the order of 10-6 (astrophysical limit set by small scale fluctuations in foreground emission) at all angular resolutions greater than 10 arcminutes - this will allow a determination of fundamental parameters such as the spatial curvature of the Universe, the Hubble constant H0 and the baryon density to a precision of a few percent
+- Measurement of CMB anisotropies with a temperature resolution (ΔT/T) of the order of 10-6 (astrophysical limit set by small scale fluctuations in foreground emission) at all angular resolutions greater than 10 arcminutes - this allows scinetists to determine fundamental parameters such as the spatial curvature of the Universe, the Hubble constant H0 and the baryon density to a precision of a few percent

 - Tests of inflationary models of the early Universe - specifically the determination of the spectral index of the primordial fluctuation spectrum to high precision and the possible detection of a component of the CMB anisotropies induced by primordial gravitational waves, which would show conclusively that the Universe passed through an inflationary phase